-All of the \$82 million and \$69 million liabilities for uncertain tax positions as of December 31, 2022 and 2021, respectively, are comprised of positions that, if recognized, would lower the effective tax rate.
-If these liabilities are ultimately realized, no existing deferred tax assets in 2022 or 2021 would also be realized.
-Reductions for tax positions of prior years in 2020 include a \$249 million tax benefit for the effective settlement of a depreciation-related uncertain tax position.
-Accrued interest of \$46 million related to this uncertain tax position was reversed and included in Ol&E.
+All of the \$82 million liabilities for uncertain tax positions at both December 31, 2023 and 2022 are comprised of positions that, if recognized, would lower the effective tax rate.
+If these liabilities are ultimately realized, no existing deferred tax assets in 2023 or 2022 would also be realized.

-As of December 31, 2022, the statute of limitations remains open for U.S. federal tax returns for 2017 and following years.
-Certain tax treaty procedures for relief from double taxation remain pending for U.S. federal tax returns for the years 2015 through 2021.
+As of December 31, 2023, the statute of limitations remains open for U.S. federal tax returns for 2017 and following years.
+Certain tax treaty procedures for relief from double taxation remain pending for U.S. federal tax returns for the years 2018 through 2022.